 - The bylaws are essential to clarify the way we do business and how the different entities of congregational life interact with each other.
 They clarify the roles of the minister, the Board, and the committees and ministries, and how they work together.

 - Clarifying the essential components to the path of membership, the benefits of membership and who can hold leadership roles in committees as well as the Board.

 - Identifying the “standing committees” that report to the Board as well as ministries that report to the Minister.

-- The bylaws clarify the role of the Board in a policy based governance structure, which is what we are, and invites members of the congregation to attend Board meetings to be a part of the process.
-They also provides checks and balances in the system.
+- The bylaws clarify the role of the Board in a policy based governance structure, which is what we are and invites members of the congregation to attend Board meetings to be a part of the process.
+They also provide checks and balances in the system.